ll510ARU/PhD-project/README.md

 3. Landscape features
 4. Analysis

-Please be aware that there are several steps that were performed manually in either Excel or QGIS
+Please be aware that several steps were performed manually in either Excel or QGIS
 ### Species occurrences folder contains calculating species occurrences, resolving species names and removing crop species ####
 Note - To efficiently calculate species occurrence, the following working directories were created before running the code
 1. Original_Files - the individual occurrence records from BSBI are saved as CSV files